 “Holiday stress may also be a reason to choose to divorce or separate in January.
 There is so much to handle during the holidays, office holiday parties; meddling relatives at mandatory family gatherings; expanding Santa lists, that people are overwhelmed enough.
 Breaking up with a spouse is just more than they can handle,” she said.
 “Setting the divorce process in motion is simply less emotionally taxing after the holiday commotion has died down,” Klungness said.

-Getting past the holiday season and entering the new year is a time for a new beginning, said Gilda Carle, Ph.D., founder of www.drgilda.com and www.match.com’s weekly Suddenly Single columnist.
-It’s the month that people take on a healthier outlook, which includes cutting back on excess and getting rid of anything that brings unhappiness, she said.
+Getting past the holiday season and entering the new year is a time for a new beginning, says Gilda Carle, Ph.D., founder of www.drgilda.com and match.com’s weekly Suddenly Single columnist.
+It’s the month that people take on a healthier outlook, which includes cutting back on excess and getting rid of anything that brings unhappiness, she explains.

-“So it makes a lot of sense for January to be the month when these changes are made,” she said.
+“So it makes a lot of sense for January to be the month when these changes are made,” says Carle.

-Michele Bush Kimball has a Ph.D. in mass communication with a specialization in media law.
+About the Author: Michele Bush Kimball has a Ph.D. in mass communication with a specialization in media law.
 She has spent almost 15 years in the field of journalism, and she teaches at American University in Washington, D.C.
 She recently won a national research award for her work.
-She can be reached at m.kimball@Wevorce.com.